rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 description: "APM is one of the first steps towards getting Hinton's GLOM working.
 The golden goose is how to encode part-whole hierarchies in a neural net"
 date:   2024-10-26 11:00:00
 ---
+Update 1 (The common area of Starship Connectionist Enterprise): Some school-kid banter and happiness :-).

 > APM is one of the first steps towards getting Geoffrey Hinton's GLOM working.
 The golden goose is how to encode part-whole hierarchies in a neural net.
 This goose has now started to have some feathers and lay some golden-eggs.
 This work was accepted to NeurIPS2024.
 Paper can be found <a href="URL">here</a>.
 And all it took was a MLP.
 There you go GLOM-doubters.
 Hiyaaaaaaa!!!!!!